Our Services

 Helpful Resources

-Sudden confusion that develops over hours to days is often delirium, a serious but frequently reversible condition triggered by infections, medication side effects, dehydration or electrolyte imbalance, low oxygen, pain, surgery, or metabolic problems.
+Sudden confusion developing over hours to days is often delirium—a serious but frequently reversible condition.
+Common triggers include infections (like UTIs or pneumonia), medication side effects, dehydration, electrolyte imbalances, low oxygen levels, uncontrolled pain, recent surgery, or underlying metabolic problems.

 Delirium is not the same as dementia or normal aging.
 It usually comes on quickly, often over hours or days, and signals that something in the body is wrong.
 The good news: when the underlying cause is found and treated early, delirium can often improve.